KrisRJack/KrisRJack/README.md

   <h2>About Me</h2>

-  <p> Hi there!
+  <p>Hi there!
 My name is Kris Jackson.
-I am a Computer Science Major and a recent graduate from Rhodes College, and just recently, I moved New York City to begin my journey as a Software Engineer at Peloton Interactive.
+I graduated from Rhodes College (Class of 2021) as a Computer Science Major, and I am currently living in Manhattan, NY.
+I currently work full-time as a Software Development Engineer in Test at Peloton Interactive, where I work to build automated tests in Swift for their iOS application.
 I love to code, and I spend most of my free time developing random iOS applications that come to mind (see below 👀).
-The one thing that I love most about coding is having the ability to think of an idea and actually spending the time bringing that idea to life. </p>
+The one thing that I love most about coding is having the ability to think of an idea and actually spending the time bringing that idea to life.</p>

 <h4>Top Programming Languages & Tools</h4>